Board of Directors Nomination Process FAQs

 * Full members with Regular, Fellow, and Fellow Emeritus standing are voting members of the AASM.

 Individuals may nominate themselves or may encourage a colleague to self-nominate.
-To self-nominate, individuals must complete the 3 required forms and submit them for the Nominating Committee to review.
+To self-nominate, individuals must complete an application for the Leadership Development Committee to review.

-The AASM Nominating Committee meets to review the applications.
+The Leadership Development Committee meets to review the applications.
 They carefully consider all applications in relation to the special attributes of each nominee to select the candidate that represents an optimal balance of perspective, experience, knowledge of the AASM and areas of expertise.
-Upon completion of their deliberation, the names of the final candidate(s) will be recommended to the AASM Board of Directors by the Nominating Committee and then submitted to the membership for election to the position(s).
+The Leadership Development Committee will interview finalists for open positions on the board.
+Upon completion of their deliberation, the names of the final candidate(s) will be presented to the membership for election.

 In the late 2000s, the AASM assembled a task force, chaired by AASM past-president Larry Epstein, MD, to research and provide recommendations on the nomination process to the Board of Directors.
 This ultimately led to the election process we have today.
-The process starts with the Nominating Committee that is composed of board members and member volunteers.
-The committee reviews all applications and then provides recommendations to the Board of Directors.
-The Board reviews the recommendations and approves the slate of candidates for the election ballot.
+The process starts with the Leadership Development Committee (formerly known as the Nominating Committee) that is composed of board members and member volunteers.
+The committee reviews all nominations and sets the slate of candidates for the election ballot.
 This process was chosen for two main reasons:

-• A non-competitive election helps with achieving diversity and promoting inclusion.
-Diversity of board members is a prioritized consideration when the Nominating Committee meets.
-The Board needs to be able to represent as many members as possible.
-Therefore, the Nominating Committee carefully considers diversity of the board in areas such as specialties, gender, practice type, ethnicity, and geography.
+- A non-competitive election helps with achieving diversity and promoting inclusion.
+Diversity of board members is a prioritized consideration when the Leadership Development Committee meets.
+The board needs to be able to represent as many members as possible.
+Therefore, the Leadership Development Committee carefully considers diversity of the board in areas such as specialties, gender, practice type, ethnicity, and geography.
 These considerations would likely not be made if the election were competitive.

-The time commitment is substantial and includes attending quarterly 2-3 day virtual or in-person board meetings, as well as a half-day meeting at the annual SLEEP event each June, serving on AASM Board Committees and serving as a Board liaison on AASM committees, task forces, and advisory panels.
-Advance preparation prior to each board meeting is required and includes review of a 300+ page board book of materials.
+The time commitment is substantial and includes attending quarterly 2-3 day virtual or in-person board meetings, as well as a half-day meeting at SLEEP each June, serving on AASM Board Committees and serving as a Board liaison on AASM committees, task forces, and advisory panels.
+Advance preparation prior to each board meeting is required and includes review of more than 300 pages of reports.

 Terms are a three-year commitment and service is typically limited to two consecutive terms.